Graph Laplacian-based Bayesian Multi-fidelity Modeling: Numerical results

 This problem is described in Cheng \textit{et al.} \cite{CHENG2024116793} and the authors have also provided the data.
 It involves a composite cantilever beam subject to uniform distributed vertical load.
 As shown in Figure \ref{fig:beam-schematic}, the cross section of the beam is composed of three materials with different properties, and there are five holes running through the lateral extent of the beam.

 \paragraph*{Low- and high-fidelity models} The low-fidelity model is an analytical expression derived from the Euler–Bernoulli beam theory, which ignores the out of plane deformation of the beam and the effect of the holes in the beam.
 The high-fidelity model is based on the solution of the equations of three-dimensional elasticity using the finite element method.
+Because the low-fidelity model is an analytical model, its computational cost is negligible.
 The reader is referred to \cite{CHENG2024116793} for details of the problem and solution techniques.

 \paragraph*{Parameters and quantities of interest} The inputs of the problem are the Young's moduli of the three components of the beam and the magnitude of the vertical load applied on the top cord ($\mu_1,\,\mu_2,\,\mu_3$ and $\mu_4$, respectively, in Figure \ref{fig:beam-schematic}).
 The quantity of interest is the vertical displacement field $w(x)$ of the top cord, which is represented using a uniform grid with 512 points.
-Therefore, for this problem $D = 512$.
+Therefore, for this problem $D = $ \casefourdim{}.

-\paragraph*{Numerical results} The low-fidelity dataset consists of $\nbar=10,000$ data points, and the high-fidelity points used to compute the multi-fidelity estimates contains $\nhat=50$ (0.5\% of the total) data points.
+\paragraph*{Numerical results} The low-fidelity dataset consists of $\nbar= $ \casefourlfn{} data points, and the high-fidelity points used to compute the multi-fidelity estimates contains $\nhat=$ \casefourhfn{} (\casefourfractionn{} of the total) data points.
 We do not normalize the data in this case.
 In Figure \ref{fig:beam-comparison} we plot the low-, high-, and multi-fidelity versions of vertical displacements for four instances of input parameters.
 In all cases, the low-fidelity model under-predicts the displacement, while the multi-fidelity approach is able to correct this.
 Further, we observe that the multi-fidelity approach is able to capture the effect of the circular holes in the beam, represented by undulations in the displacement, which is missing from the low-fidelity displacement.